 - " Acid mine drainage (AMD)

-- " Water contamination
+- >> Emission to water

-- " Dam bursts and flooding
+- Dam bursts and flooding

-- >> Waste production
+- >> Waste production and tailings management

-- " Air pollution
+- >> Emission to air

 - " Soil erosion and contamination

-- " Water availability
+- Water availability

 - " Ecosystem destruction

 - " Radioactive radiation

-- " Submarine / riverine tailings disposal
+- Toxic waste production

+- >> Waste management

 A majority of these are related to waste management at mine sites, mainly in regard to waste rock, tailings, and mine water.
 R&I is needed to minimize the production of waste altogether, followed by preventing any environmental negative impact from the waste by implementing better management practices.
 Waste minimization measures can include, for example, better spatial understanding of ore bodies through integrated 3D modelling to avoid unnecessary production of waste rock or improve valorisation processes to find uses for larger portion of by-products from ore and gangue minerals.
 Minimization of waste is one of, if not the most, important aspect to reduce the environmental impact of mining.